mu7ammad-3li/Cpp_language/CppND/README.md

 # UDACITY become c++ develoer nano degree

-    - Read from file
+###  Read from file

-        file is 1.board at /Files directory

-        include fstream library
+        - include fstream library

-        intialize  an instance myFile ifstream class
+        - intialize  an instance myFile ifstream class

-        call   member function open with "file location" as a parameter
+        - call   member function open with "file location" as a parameter

-        if condition checks if the file is read correctly
+        - if condition checks if the file is read correctly

-        while loop reads the file line by line into a string until file stream ends
+        - while loop reads the file line by line into a string until file stream ends

 ```C++